Medical Billing and Coding Certificate Program

 - HS 292: BILLING AND CODING PRACTICUM Change

 This course is designed to build on the concepts and skills of program courses, specifically medical billing and coding.
-You will gain additional hours of practical experience in medical billing, coding, and administrative functions in a virtual lab setting.
+You will gain practical experience in medical billing, coding, and administrative functions in both an online virtual lab setting and in a health care facility.

 Last term or permission of the Dean